 How up-to-date is the information?

 We collect information about pharmacy professionals when they first register with the College.
-That information is updated regularly by a pharmacy professional when they complete their annual membership renewal or notify us of a change.
+That information is updated regularly by a pharmacy professional when they complete their annual registrant renewal or notify us of a change.
 Information about discipline findings, conditions to practice or other concern-related data listed below is updated as quickly as possible, or once the information has been verified.